Search by

 New York City Tourist Attractions

 Apart from a variety of student housing NYC options, this city is bustling with iconic landmarks and vibrant urban life, along with world-class attractions that draw visitors from around the globe.
 From the soaring heights of the Empire State Building to the reflective waters of Central Park, these must-see spots encapsulate the energy and spirit of this dynamic metropolis, making them a perfect backdrop for students seeking New York City student housing.
-Below are some of the popular tourist attractions that you can explore from your New York student accommodation:
+Below are some of the popular tourist attractions that you can explore from your affordable student apartments in NYC:

 1. Statue of Liberty & Ellis Island